line-em/book-blog-ts/src/content/books/2021/04_Persuasion.md

 ---
-title: "Persuasion"
+title: 'Persuasion'
-author: "Jane Austen"
+author: 'Jane Austen'
 year: 2021
-month: "February"
+month: 'February'
 score: 5
-image: "./images/books21/persuasion.jpg"
+image: './images/books21/persuasion.jpg'
-genre: ["Romance", "HistoricalFiction"]
+genre: ['Romance', 'HistoricalFiction']
 ---

 A beautiful book, for sure.
 Beautifully written.
 It's pretty sweet when they finally confess to each other, and it really shows more maturity from Austen.
 Lovely.
 Check the quotes below!